patrick-blom/firefly_luciferin_wiki/Quick-start.md

 This software have an easy GUI and it works great with ESP devices.

 ## Install Firefly Luciferin Java fast screen capture software on your PC
-- Please download Firefly Luciferin from [here](https://github.com/sblantipodi/firefly_luciferin/releases)
+- Please download and install Firefly Luciferin, you can download it from [here](https://github.com/sblantipodi/firefly_luciferin/releases)